NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 * The -f option tells ssh to go into the background after setting up the port forwarding.
 * This command works from a terminal window on a Linux or Mac system.
 If you are using Windows, you will need to have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed and run the command from there.
-* If you also have to provide an -i option to provide authentication, as well as an -l option to specify a specific user (or used the user@hostname notation), you'll also need to provide those options as well.
+* If you also have to provide an -i option to provide authentication, as well as an -l option to specify a specific user (or use the user@hostname notation), you'll also need to provide those options as well.
 For example:
 ```bash
 $ ssh -L 3000:localhost:3000 -N -f -i ~/jump-server.pem ubuntu@10.1.1.25
 ```
+At this you should be able to open your browser and navigate to `http://localhost:3000` and login with the default credentials: admin/prom-operator.

 To provide for a more permanent access, you can create a load balancer service for Grafana.
 You can read more about how to do that
 [here](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-1-service-and-ingress-resources/).